paulchen95/gphymnal/README.md

 # gphymnal
+version 4.0.3:
+- added music for "Trust And Obey"

 version 4.0.2:
 - added music for "I Need Thee Every Hour" and "Take My Life And Let It Be Consecreated"